codeboarder/AIWebsite/README.md

 * Multi‑session conversation model (sessions persisted in `localStorage` under `chat_sessions_v1`).
 * Sidebar “History” list shows sessions that contain at least one user message (greeting‑only sessions remain hidden).
+* Resizable, collapsible History sidebar with persisted width and state; when collapsed it becomes a thin rail (not fully hidden) with an expand control and a drag handle.
 * Rename (✎) and Delete (✕) actions per visible session.
 * “New Chat” creates a fresh conversation and switches to it (does not delete existing history).
 * Typing indicator (animated dots) while awaiting backend response.